haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/GiftWrappingStaging.md

 ## Implementation details

-The Magento_GiftWrappingStaging module adds to the Schedule Update form of a product the following functionality:
+The Magento_GiftWrappingStaging模块 adds to the Schedule Update form of a product the following functionality:

 - Enable/disable gift wrapping ("Allow Gift Wrapping" field)
 - Set a price for the gift wrapping ("Price for Gift Wrapping" field).

 ## Dependencies

-You can find the list of modules that have dependencies on the Magento_GiftWrappingStaging module in the `require` section of the `composer.json` file.
+You can find the list of modules that have dependencies on the Magento_GiftWrappingStaging模块 in the `require` section of the `composer.json` file.
 The file is located in the root directory of the module.

 ## Extension points

-[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_GiftWrappingStaging module.
+[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_GiftWrappingStaging模块.

 ## Additional information